Quantum Interference in Two-Atom Resonant X-ray Scattering of an Intense Attosecond Pulse: Introduction

 \section{Introduction}

 The ability to extract structural information from x-ray scattering lies at the heart of modern imaging science.
 Non-resonant elastic scattering, first explained by Bragg over a century ago~\cite{braggdiffraction1913}, remains foundational for crystallography by linking interference patterns to periodic atomic structures.
 Due to its low scattering cross section, non-resonant scattering typically requires crystalline order to achieve sufficient signal.
-The advent of x-ray free-electron lasers (XFELs)~\cite{XFEL1,XFEL_SLAC_progressreview,LCLS_5yrs,XFEL_theory,XFEL_DESY_progressreview,EuropeanXFEL1,EuropeanXFEL2,EuropeanXFEL3,SACLA_1,SACLA_2,SwissFEL1,SwissFEL2,SwissFEL3} has enabled ultrafast studies of matter with atomic spatial and temporal resolution.
-These sources deliver intense, femtosecond-to-attosecond x-ray pulses~\cite{LCLS_specswebsite,Euxfel_specswebsite,SACLA_specs_website1,SACLA_specs_website2} enabling single-particle imaging (SPI) of isolated systems without requiring crystallization.
+Beyond crystallography, coherent diffractive imaging (CDI) \cite{miao1999extending,miao2025computational} extends structure determination to isolated, non-crystalline samples by applying phase-retrieval algorithms \cite{fienup1982phase,miao1998phase,marchesini2003x} to measured x-ray diffraction patterns.
+The advent of x-ray free-electron lasers (XFELs)~\cite{XFEL1,XFEL_SLAC_progressreview,LCLS_5yrs,XFEL_theory,XFEL_DESY_progressreview,EuropeanXFEL1,EuropeanXFEL2,EuropeanXFEL3,SACLA_1,SACLA_2,SwissFEL1,SwissFEL2,SwissFEL3} has further inspired ultrafast imaging of atomic-scale structures \cite{chapman2011femtosecond, seibert2011single, ekeberg2015three} and non-equilibrium dynamics \cite{Gorkhover-2016-NatPho, gomez2014shapes,ferguson2016transient}.
+These sources deliver intense, femtosecond-to-attosecond x-ray pulses~\cite{LCLS_specswebsite,Euxfel_specswebsite,SACLA_specs_website1,SACLA_specs_website2} enabling single-particle imaging (SPI), a CDI-based approach in which diffraction from an individual particle is recorded in a single x-ray shot.
 SPI relies on the principle of ``imaging before destruction" \cite{neutze2000_imagebeforedestroy}, where the goal is to capture structural information before radiation-induced ionization and fragmentation degrade the sample.

 Yet, even with XFELs, the low cross section of non-resonant scattering necessitates extreme intensities that often trigger rapid ionization and sample destruction~\cite{Young2010,Rudek-2012-NatPho,Doumy-PRL-2011,Hoener-PRL-2010,Schorb-PRL-2012,Bostedt2012,Ho-2016-PRA}.
 To overcome this limitation, resonant scattering from transient ionic states has been explored~\cite{Hiddenresonance_kanter,Ho-2020-NatComm}, demonstrating enhanced yield and contrast in xenon clusters~\cite{Tais_2022_Xenon}.
 The development of attosecond XFEL pulses\cite{attoXLEAP2020} with temporal coherence has further advanced SPI by reducing damage and at the same time motivated a study that exploits x-ray-driven Rabi dynamics in neon clusters~\cite{Tais_Ne_apstalk}.